Sample Resignation Letter for Spouse Relocation

 Resignation Letter Sample for a Spousal Relocation

-It is with a great deal of sorrow that I am notifying you that my employment with Company Name must end at the end of the month.
-My official last day of employment will be (two weeks from the date of the letter).
+It is with a great deal of sorrow that I am notifying you that my employment with Acme Sales must end at the end of the month.
+My official last day of employment will be September 15, 2018.

 The reason for my resignation is that my spouse has received a job offer that advances her career significantly and provides a wonderful opportunity for our family.
-Therefore, although I feel like a member of the Company Name family, I will need to leave your employ.
+Therefore, although I feel like a member of the Acme Sales family, I will need to leave your employ.

-I have not only enjoyed working at Company Name but I am indebted to all of the people that trained me throughout the years and helped to advance my career from junior sales associate to sales manager.
+I have not only enjoyed working at Acme Sales but I am indebted to all of the people that trained me throughout the years and helped to advance my career from junior sales associate to sales manager.
 I will miss my customers, and especially my coworkers who have become more than colleagues, but close friends.

 I am anxious to help with the smooth transition of my job and I want you to know that I am available to help train the person who will be taking over my position.
 Please let me know if there is anything else that I can do to help ease the transfer of my work projects—both current and future—or to help the team during the next two weeks,